 Most of the raw materials purchased by Garden Products are acquired from a number of different suppliers.
 The key ingredients in our fertilizer and insect and weed control products are commodity and specialty chemicals including phosphates, urea, potash, herbicides, insecticides and fungicides.
 Garden Products obtains grass seed from various sources.
 The principal raw materials required for Pennington's wild bird feed manufacturing operations are bulk commodity grains, including millet, milo and sunflower seeds, which are generally purchased from large national commodity companies and local grain cooperatives.
-Garden Products ln order to ensure an adequate supply of seed to satisfy expected production volume, Pennington enters into contracts in advance to purchase a portion of its grass seed requirements at future dates by fixing the quantity, and often the price, at the commitment date.
+Garden Products obtains its raw materials from various sources, which it presently considers to be adequate.
+No one source is considered to be essential to Garden Products.
+In order to ensure an adequate supply of seed to satisfy expected production volume, Pennington enters into contracts in advance to purchase a portion of its grass seed requirements at future dates by fixing the quantity, and often the price, at the commitment date.
 Although we have never experienced a severe interruption of supply, we are exposed to price risk with respect to the portion of our supply which is not covered by contracts with a fixed price.
 In fiscal 2009, grain costs declined due primarily to deflationary pressures impacting the broader economy.
 Our weighted average cost per pound declined 13% compared to fiscal 2008 but remained 20% above fiscal 2007 levels.
-In fiscal 2008, our weighted average cost per pound increased 39% compared to fiscal 2007.
-In fiscal 2007 and fiscal 2008, we were adversely impacted by extraordinary increases in grain costs related primarily to our wild bird feed operations.
+In fiscal 2008, our weighted average cost per pound increased 39% compared to fiscal 2007 and fiscal 2008, we were adversely impacted by extraordinary increases in grain costs related primarily to our wild bird feed operations.
 The primary cause for the higher grain costs in fiscal 2008 was the inflationary pressures resulting from the macro-economic environment.
-The primary causes for the higher grain costs in fiscal 2007 were lower crop yields in 2006 due to drought conditions in key grain producing regions in the United States and farmers shifting to corn-based crops for the production of ethanol.
-For more information, see "Management's discussion and analysis of financial condition and results of op
+The primary causes for the higher grain costs in fiscal 2007 were lower crop yields in 2006 due to drought conditions in key grain producing regions in the United States and farmers shifting to corn-based